sleepyfox/pugilism/README.md

 The second piece of customisation is for your dotfiles.
 Any file placed into the `dotfiles` directory will be added to the pairing user's home directory.

-## Scaleway specific setup

-The following environment variables are needed by the Packer Scaleway builder:

-* SCW_SECRET_KEY
-* SCW_ACCESS_KEY
-* SCW_DEFAULT_PROJECT_ID

-In order to check these are set, you can use `make echo` to check.

-### Apt repository reading errors

-There is an issue with Packer and Scaleway instances, in that it will always create an instance in the default security group for the project that you specify.
-If this doesn't include port 53 TCP and UDP egress then you won't be able to run an outbound DNS query, with the most obvious failure mode being that apt-get won't be able to resolve any of the Ubuntu apt repositories.

-The solution for this issue is to create a new security group that has this permission, and make it the default security group for the project that you have specified in SCW_DEFAULT_PROJECT_ID.
+### Linode specific items

+You will need to configure your Linode API token, by assigning it to the environment variable `LINODE_TOKEN`, no other Linode-specific configuration is required.

 ## Security note

 This Makefile and Dockerfile make use of several private credentials.

 * Your private SSH key
   This is needed by packer in order to create a Cloud instance that you will be able to SSH into.
-See [docs](https://www.packer.io/docs/builders/scaleway) for details.
-* Your Scaleway access key and secret key
+* Your API Key
-  These are needed for packer to be able to access the Scaleway API in order to create or destroy an instance
+  This is needed by both Packer and Terraform in order to create resources on your behalf.

-None of the Pugilism scripts do anything with these credentials, these are only used by Packer and the Scaleway API; this is easily checked by reviewing the scripts themselves, there's very little code.
+None of the Pugilism scripts do anything with these credentials, these are only used by Packer and Terraform; this is easily checked by reviewing the scripts themselves, there's very little code.

+## Billing

+It should go without saying that if you create resources on a Cloud provider's infrastructure, you should expect to be billed for them.

+Pugilism creates the following chargable resources:

+* Instances used to create the base-image;
+  This instance used by Packer is only used for a few minutes, and is of the smallest and cheapest instance type, and is then automatically destroyed.
+Expect minimal charges here.
+* Storage for the custom image that is used as a 'golden master';
+  An Alpine base image is ~550MB, so expect < $0.10/month storage charges.
+* Instances used to run pair-boxes;
+  You pay for what you use.
+The default size image is the smallest and cheapest available.